keksongithub/KeksVanityMod/README.md

 ## Problems with the Mod

-If you by any chance have problems with the mod contact me on Discord Keks#0002
+If you by any chance have problems with the mod contact me on discord keks#0001

 ## Built With